tidymodels/tidymodels.org-legacy/content/learn/statistics/xtabs/index.markdown

 <img src="figs/visualize-indep-both-1.svg" width="672" />

-Either way, it looks like our observed test statistic would be fairly unlikely if there were actually no association between cognition and genotype More exactly, we can calculate the p-value:
+Either way, it looks like our observed test statistic would be fairly unlikely if there were actually no association between cognition and genotype.
+More exactly, we can calculate the p-value:

 ```r